numinit/CTF/CSAW-2015/memeshop.md

 `VALUE` is a 64-bit Ruby reference.
 Some types (e.g. numbers) have their values embedded directly in the VALUE if they fit, and take up no heap space.

-Ruby strings (`RString` instances) are staticly sized, and are allocated very quickly using an arena where each entry fits a 24-byte string.
-If `RSTRING_NOEMBED` is set, the 24 bytes contain a heap pointer instead of the string itself, so `RSTRING_PTR` returns the heap pointer rather than an offset within the `RString`.
+Ruby strings (`RString` instances) are allocated very quickly using an arena where each entry fits a string that is, at most, 24 bytes long.
+If `RSTRING_NOEMBED` is set, the 24 bytes contain a heap pointer instead of the string itself, so `RSTRING_PTR` returns the heap pointer rather than an offset within the `RString` for strings longer than 24 bytes.
 See [this blog entry](http://patshaughnessy.net/2012/1/4/never-create-ruby-strings-longer-than-23-characters) for more information.

 #### Control flow